Protecting chest and neck skin

 As we age, some of us notice that the skin on our neck acquires the texture of crepe paper.
-Others notice the skin can get a little loose.
+Others notice the skin can get a little loose and cause neck lines.
 What can you do about loose, crinkly, or crepey skin on the neck?

-Here are some things that I know do not work well for wrinkles on the neck:
+Here are some things that I know do not work well for neck lines:

-- Laser photorejuvenation- It’s great for color issues or skin spots, like redness or brown spots, but not for wrinkles.
+- Laser photorejuvenation- It’s great for color issues or skin spots, like redness or brown spots, but not for neck lines.